 However, many people who use this method are surprised by how much they were able to accomplish in such a short time, and will eventually be able to work interrupted for longer periods.

 If carrying around and writing in a physical planner doesn’t feel right for you, calendar apps are a great way to keep your ADHD from getting the best of you.
 Everyone carries their phone with them everywhere they go; a calendar app will never forget to remind you of what you otherwise could easily forget.

 7. Arrange the Things You Need So You Won’t Forget Them

 Everyone knows what it’s like to want to leave the house but not be able to find your keys, and no one knows this more than adults with ADHD.
-Make it impossible to lose or misplace things by creating foolproof places where there’ll always be: a hook for your keys, a dedicated nook for your wallet, a prominent place for your notebook.
-Focus on repetition when it comes to leaving important items in the same place and you’ll never misplace them again.
+Make it impossible to lose or misplace things by creating foolproof places where there’ll always be: a hook for your keys, a tray for your wallet, or a prominent place for your notebook.
+Focus on repetition when it comes to leaving important items in the same place, and you’ll never misplace them again.

 8. Set Timers (to Understand How Much Time Tasks Take)

 Adults with ADHD often have a different perception of how time passes.
 Timers can help you allot limited amounts of time to each task and alert you when the time is up.
 For longer tasks, consider setting an alarm that goes off at regular intervals.
 Ultimately, the goal of utilizing timers is to align your senses with the actual passing of time and to understand how long each task actually takes.